-- All shelters in inland waters need a license if left unattended any time between midnight and 1 hour before sunrise. - The fish house license tag must be attached to the outside in a readily visible location on the shelter. - A shelter license is not required on the border waters between Minnesota or Wisconsin, Iowa and North and South Dakota. - A shelter license is valid from March 1 through April 30 of the following year.
+- All shelters, except portable shelters, placed on the ice in inland waters need a shelter license. - However, portable shelters in inland waters need a license if a person 1) leaves the portable shelter unattended any time between midnight and one hour before sunrise, or 2) is not within 200 feet of the portable shelter. - The fish house license tag must be readily visible from the exterior of the shelter. - A shelter license is not required on the border waters between Minnesota or Wisconsin, Iowa, North Dakota, and South Dakota. - A shelter license is valid from March 1 through April 30 of the following year.